ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/lue_limitation.md

 ### Limitation of electron transfer rate ($J_{max}$) and carboxylation capacity ($V_{cmax}$)

-The {class}`~pyrealm.pmodel.PModel.PModel` implements three alternative approaches to the calculation of $J_{max}$ and $V_{cmax}$, using the argument `method_jmaxlim`.
+The {class}`~pyrealm.pmodel.pmodel.PModel` implements three alternative approaches to the calculation of $J_{max}$ and $V_{cmax}$, using the argument `method_jmaxlim`.
 These options set the calculation of two factor ($f_j$ and
 $f_v$) which are applied to the calculation of $J_{max}$ and $V_{cmax}$.
 The